smartnsoft/FlappyTranslator/README.md

 1. This column must be completely filled, otherwise an error is printed to the console and code generation will not succeed.
 2. If another language does not have translations for a given key, the value of the default language will be used.

+### Keys

+Each loca key must begin with a lowercase letter, after which any combinations of lowercase, uppercase, digits or underscores are valid.

 ### Add variables in Strings